MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-03-tlol-part-3-initial-ideas.markdown

    An alternative approach would be to use an offline reinforcement learning approach whereby an agent would also be provided with an in-game observation, the same as above.
-However, the agent would also be provided with a reward so the agent is provided with trajectories (state, action, reward) or (s, a, r) tuples (where the state is the observation).
-This constrasts with the supervised learning approach where the agent is only provided with the observation and the action and is only trained to repeat the action.
-The benefit of using offline reinforcement learning, or in this case, offline inverse reinforcement learning (offline IRL), is that the agent can learn to infer what was good about what the human experts did, and then copy that.
+However, the agent would also be provided with a reward so the agent is provided with trajectories (state, action, reward), or (s, a, r) tuples (where the state is the observation).
+This constrasts with the supervised learning approach where the agent is only provided with the observation and the action, and is only trained to repeat the action.
+The benefit of using offline reinforcement learning, or in this case offline inverse reinforcement learning (offline IRL), is that the agent can learn to infer what was good about what the human experts did, and then copy that.
 But it is also possible for the agents to learn how to perform better than the examples provided as they are learning